 - Rescue paramedics are trained for all types of rescue including, road crash, vertical, confined space, trench and industrial.
 They learn navigation skills, four wheel driving, urban search and rescue, and chemical biological and radiological procedures.

-- Ambulance rescue vehicles are equipped with specialised equipment including motorised hydraulic tools, air tools, hand held global positioning satellite units, fibre optic search scopes, portable atmospheric testing units and lighting and breathing apparatus.
+- NSW Ambulance rescue vehicles are equipped with specialised equipment including motorised hydraulic tools, air tools, hand held global positioning satellite units, fibre optic search scopes, portable atmospheric testing units and lighting and breathing apparatus.

 - We operate a fully functional ambulance station at Perisher Valley during the winter season (June long weekend to October long weekend).